All school councils in Victoria operate under the Education and Training Reform Act 2006.

 It is to the benefit of the whole school that parents take a positive interest in the work of the School Council.

-The Council usually meets on the third Tuesday of each month at 6:15pm in the staff room.
+The Council usually meets on the third Tuesday of each month at 6:00pm in the staff room or via Webex.
 Members of the school community are welcome to attend any or all school council and sub-committee meetings.
 If you would like to attend a school council or sub-committee meeting, please contact the office so that we can arrange for a school representative to welcome you to the meeting.

 Council members are keen to represent the whole school community, and are always interested in any thoughts or feedback that will help improve Werribee Primary School, to ensure our children have the brightest future possible.